 In fact, stevia is hundreds of times sweeter than sugar, so a little bit goes a long way.

 Aren't yet convinced?
-Stevia isn't only ultra-sweet and plant-based, but it also carries a plethora of potential health benefits:
+Stevia isn't only ultra-sweet and plant-based, but it also carries a plethora of potential benefits:

-- Calorie-free: It's hard to imagine that there's such a thing as a zero-calorie sweetener, right?
+- Calorie-free: It's hard to imagine that there's such a thing as a low-calorie sweetener, right?
 Surprisingly, stevia has zero calories, making it an ideal way to sweeten foods, baked goods, drinks, and snacks without increasing your calorie intake.

 #2.
 Erythritol: The Long-Lost Cousin of Sugar

 One of the issues with sugar substitutes or artificial sweeteners is that they don't taste exactly like sugar.
-While this isn't a dealbreaker for many, for some, it can make it challenging to give up sugar for good.
+While this isn't a dealbreaker for many, for some, it may make it challenging to give up sugar for good.
 That's where erythritol steps in!

 Bonus: 6 Natural Sleep Aids for Better Sleep in 2025